Bukola-Testimony/Deploying-a-simple-personal-website-docker-image-on-google-kubernetes-engine-GKE-clusters./README.md

 - Name your cluster and select your zone.
 - Leave the other default configurations and scroll down.
 Click “Create” to create the cluster.
 This takes few minutes for the cluster to be provisioned.
 - Once the cluster is running, connect to it using the Google Cloud Shell.
+- Now create your deployment using the web image
 - Expose the deployment using a load balancer and a port.
 - To check the status of the load balancer, run the following command: kubectl get services